Trinity Episcopal Church (Chocowinity, North Carolina)

-Trinity Episcopal Church, Chocowinity, North Carolina, is an Episcopal parish established in 1774 by the Reverend Nathaniel Blount.
+Trinity Episcopal Church is an Episcopal parish established in 1774 by the Reverend Nathaniel Blount in Chocowinity, North Carolina, U.S..

 History

 In 1773, Nathaniel Blount sailed from Bath, NC to London, England to be ordained a priest.
 The Bishop of London ordained Mr. Blount to the priesthood in Saint Paul's Cathedral, London.
 Upon his return to Bath, "Parson Blount," as he was known, had a church built.
 Giles Shute and John Herrington served as carpenters, according to a signed wooden panel in the sanctuary.
 The little building became known as Blount's Chapel.

 In 1826, the Right Rev'd John Stark Ravenscroft consecrated the building as Trinity Church, a parish in the Episcopal Diocese of North Carolina.
 During the 19th century, the Grimes family were active in this parish.
 The Grimes held large tracts of land in Beaufort and Pitt Counties.

 The nearby town of Grimesland was named for them.
 Major General Bryan Grimes of the Confederate Army was a member of the parish.
 The parish's centennial in 1874 was marked by the addition of a formal chancel and sanctuary with stained glass windows.
 In 1883, Trinity Church became part of the Episcopal Diocese of East Carolina, following the subdivision of the Diocese of North Carolina.

 During the first half of the 20th century, the Rev'd N. C. Hughes, Jr, Trinity's rector, was influential in encouraging Chocowinity's citizens to retain the name of their town.
 There were citizens who desired to change the name.
 Belview was one of the names considered.
 Hughes is also credited with learning the meaning of the name of the town from an Indian in South Carolina who offered a translation, "fish from many waters."
 By keeping this Indian word, the town has retained a unique name for itself.

 In 1939, the church building was moved on log rollers drawn by horses from its original location to a plot of land owned by the parish.
 The parish hall (built ca 1900) already stood on this site, and the church was placed alongside that building.

 A two-story addition was built in 1949 to provide room for Sunday School, offices, a kitchen, and general purpose space.
 The historic chapel has remained in continuous use since it was built in 1774.
 Trinity Church is located at 182 NC Hwy 33 West in Chocowinity.